OthrysDev/express2gatling/README.md

 **express2gatling** is a library written in Typescript that records incoming HTTP calls within Express and exports them into Gatling scripts.

-Gatling is a major stress-testing tool written in Scala that can ramp up millions of users and generate high-resolution metrics.
+Gatling is a major stress-testing tool written in scala that can ramp up millions of users and generate high-resolution metrics.

 Gatling's website : https://gatling.io